-At the Institute we are passionate about social justice and the importance of evidence-led policy engagement, and in 2016 we again achieved extraordinary successes.
+The staff of the Institute are passionate about social justice and the importance of evidence-led policy engagement, and in 2016 they again achieved extraordinary successes.
 Our partnerships with funders and the University were essential to these accomplishments.
 I am thus proud to present the highlights of our activities, outcomes and impacts for 2016.